+OPENQ{ ldev[;SHOW] devclass[;SHOW] devname[;SHOW] @ }
-Idev The logical device number of the device.

-devname The device name of the device.
+ldev The logical device number of the device. devclass The device class name of the devices.
+The devclass parameter must begin with a letter and consist of eight or fewer alphanumeric characters. devname The device name of the device.
 The devname parameter must begin with a letter and consist of eight or fewer alphanumeric characters.
 Note that it is not possible to have a device class name and a device that are the same.
 If you enter an alphanumeric character string, the command searches the device class list first, and then the device name list.

-SHOW The SHOW parameter displays the current state (enabled or disabled) of the devices specified with the OPENQ command.

-@ The @ parameter globally reenables all currently open spooling queues that were disabled because the system ran out of system domain disk space, a file limit was encountered on the HPSPOOL account or its groups, or the SHUTO @ command was entered.

-If the spooling queues are disabled globally because the system is out of disk space or a file limit is encountered on the ${\tt HPSPOOL}$ account or its groups, the problem should be resolved before globally enabling spooling queues with the OPENO @ command.
+SHOW The $\tt SHOW$ parameter displays the current state (enabled or disabled) of the devices specified with the OPENQ command. @ The @ parameter globally reenables all currently open spooling queues that were disabled because the system ran out of system domain disk space, a file limit was encountered on the HPSPOOL account or its groups, or the SHUTQ @ command was entered.
+If the spooling queues are disabled globally because the system is out of disk space or a file limit is encountered on the HPSPOOL account or its groups, the problem should be resolved before globally enabling spooling queues with the OPENQ @ command.